Frequently Asked Questions

 Q15.
 When are the animals fed?

 That varies.
-You can see some of our animals being fed as part of the daily Animal Talks.
+You can see some of our animals being fed as part of the daily animal talks at Chester Zoo.
 Note that not every talk includes feeding.

 Q16.
 Can I feed the animals?
 Is it possible to hold any of the animals?